Francais

 • When asked to indicate the two most significant challenges they experienced during treatment, the French language survey participants voted most frequently for physiological symptoms (54.55%), followed by emotional support and a lack of information, which were tied for votes (36.36% each).
 This suggests that the need for emotional support is more satisfied for the French language survey participants (Q27).

 The data from patient reported experience measures, sampled above, is instrumental to our operations as a patient group.
-We consider these reports when we are prioritising our initiatives for the new year, preparing our strategic plans for patient support, education, awareness, health policy, and advocacy, and share them with other stakeholders in the cancer space.
+We consider these reports when we are prioritizing our initiatives for the new year, preparing our strategic plans for patient support, education, awareness, health policy, and advocacy, and share them with other stakeholders in the cancer space.
 We hope this information was valuable to you, and that the new year brings you joy, prosperity, and good health.

 Read more